SasaKalcik/Old-Timer/README.md

 - 6 x (M4 9 mm diameter) flat washers
 - 6 x M4 hex nuts

+## 3D printed case

 ## Wiring

 For ease the wiring can be split down into serveral parts:

+### power supply
+This projects requires a 5V/4A DC power supply.
+However, for testing the Arduino controller board can be powered directly from a computer using an USB connector, wihtout an external power supply.
+An ON/OFF toggle round rocker switch is added to switch the power supply on and off.

 ### RGB LED Matrix

+### Interrupts: rotary enocoder and push buttons

+### DFPlayer mini MP3 player

 ![Alt text](/Old_Timer_wiring_diagram.png "Old Timer wiring diagram")

 ## Code